-Represents an event that an application can trigger to initiate a fixed-length, long-running operation (content transfer, sync) with a device.
+Represents an event that a Windows Runtime app can trigger to initiate a long-running operation with a device or sensor.

 var deviceUseTrigger = new Windows.ApplicationModel.Background.DeviceUseTrigger();